sn-guthub/code_off_2021/README.md

 Signalwire technology used: the Relay SDK for Python.

-External dependencies used: just a few Python modules (urllib, smtplib, magic, email, etc.).
+External dependencies used: a few Python modules (urllib, smtplib, magic, email, etc.) and it expects there's a local SMTP server available to send email.

 The code imports EMAIL_ADDRESS, PHONE_NUMBER, API_PROJECT, API_TOKEN
 from the environment.